Farmer122/farmgbm12/README.md

     ```bash
     cd farmgbm12
     ```
-3. Run the scripts or notebooks as needed.
+3. Run the scripts or notebooks.

 ## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request.
+Fork the repository and submit a pull request.

 ## License
-This project is licensed under the MIT License.
+MIT License.

 ## Contact
-For any questions or issues, please contact Jamal Lawal at jamallawal1000@gmail.com
+Questions?
+Contact Jamal Lawal at jamallawal1000@gmail.com